ICDM Call for Paper

 Long Paper

 The paper must be formatted in the Springer LNCS format.
 They should have at most 15 pages.
 The papers will be reviewed by the program committee.
-Accepted long papers will be published by Springer Verlag in the LNAI Series in the book Advances in Data Mining, edited by Petra Perner.
+Papers will appear in the conference proceedings.

 Short Paper